DecipherI/DecipherI.github.io/projects/project-2.md

 So I did just that.
 8 Hours a day of digital art training while balancing everything else in my life.
 I did it sucessfully a few times and I won't doubt the possibilities anymore.
 If anything I'll achieve this heavy level of consistency immediately and keep this up.
 I'll become the solo game dev.

-If I can control myself, I can take the world.
+If I can perservere through heard hours, perhaps I can make this work.